 ** When applying for Fellowship, the application documents should contain a respective justification.

-The deadline for the July course is to be confirmed.
-Late applications will be considered with £200 increase in fees.
+Deadline for late applications: Thursday 12 January 2023.
+Late applications will be considered with a £200 increase in fees.

 Terms and conditions